Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 title: "1.1 The Linux Command Line"
 parent: Lessons
 ---
-# Lesson 1.1: The Linux Comand Line
+# Lesson 1.1: The Linux Command Line
 {: .no_toc }

 #### Table of contents